 You need to understand the reason why the interviewers ask you this question.
 The interviewer would hit you with the question for a reason.
 It is because they want to know how you differentiate UX design from other design disciplines.
 They’re also interested in evaluating how you apply UX design to other design fields.

 From that information, you can learn that you don’t need to go into details by explaining each specific design field.
-Instead, you can focus on describing the importance of UX design and how it’s aligned with them.
+Instead, you can focus on describing the importance of UX design and how it aligns with them.

 For example, you can give a simple explanation like, “While other design disciplines provide aesthetic outputs, UX design focuses on functionality.
-So the objectives of creating user-friendly apps or websites can be achieved by combining beautiful designs and user experience together!”
+So you can achieve the objectives of creating user-friendly apps or websites by combining beautiful designs and user experience together!”

 What’s your design process?

 Describing your UX design process is essential to let your interviewer know that you’re familiar with the user-centred approaches.
 Providing real-life examples would be beneficial for your interviewer to have a better understanding of your experience.